-However in cities like Arusha, travelers are advised to practice street smart.
-Avoid travelling alone at night, respect their sense of clothing and when using your camera wrap the strap around your hand.
-There incidences of snatch and grab in Arusha, but physical violence in not usual.
+However, in cities like Arusha, travelers are advised to practice street smart.
+Avoid traveling alone at night, respect their sense of clothing, and when using your camera wrap the strap around your hand.
+Their incidences of snatch and grab in Arusha, but physical violence is not usual.

 Generally, crime is not an issue in Tanzania’s game parks and reserves.
 Although the bush is home to plenty of dangerous animals, it’s easy to stay safe by simply following park rules and regulations and always listening to your guide.
 Basic tips for safe travel in Tanzania’s national parks include staying in the safari vehicle at all times (unless you’re told that it’s safe to get out or on a nature walk) and checking shoes for venomous spiders and scorpions before putting them on.
 Don’t feed wild animals if they approach you at campsites, you’re only encouraging aggressive behavior.

 Health safety guidelines for visitors to Tanzania

 Health-wise, The Centers for Disease Control and Prevention strongly recommends typhoid and hepatitis A vaccinations for most visitors to Tanzania.
 Your doctor may recommend a number of other vaccinations as well depending on which area of the country you’re traveling to and what you plan on doing while you’re there.
 These include cholera, hepatitis B, rabies, and yellow fever.
 If you plan on traveling to Tanzania from a country where yellow fever is endemic, you will need to prove that you have been inoculated against the disease by presenting a vaccination certificate at immigration.